MicroEJ/docs/SDK6UserGuide/install.rst

 - `IntelliJ IDEA <https://www.jetbrains.com/idea/>`__ - Minimum supported version is ``2021.2``.
 - `Eclipse IDE for Java Developers <https://www.eclipse.org/downloads/packages/release/2022-09/r/eclipse-ide-java-developers>`__ - Minimum supported version is ``2022-03``.

-Please follow their respective documentation to install one of them.
+Follow their respective documentation to install one of them.

 .. warning::
    Only the IntelliJ IDEA IDE is fully supported for the moment, so it is recommend to use it instead of Eclipse.